In November, Bradley and I road-tripped the beautiful Isle of Skye in Scotland as part of our wider Scottish road trip adventure.

 When we visited the Museum was closed, but you can still see some of the old style houses as you drive by.

 The Fairy Glen on the Isle of Skye was my favourite spot on the whole island.
 I saw the photos of this place on Instagram before I visited, and like most things online, you’re worried they won’t live up to reality, but this place did.
 I loved it!

 The area is seriously mystical and it was created by a landslide, but it’s just so different from the rest of the landscape around it, and there is a “castle” known as “Castle Ewan”, which isn't actually a real castle, but just looks like it could be the remains of one in this mysterious place.

-When we visited the place was empty, and we actually wild camped right beside it, but I know for a fact this would be impossible in the high season, as parking is extremely limited at the Fairy Glen, and the road is very small to get to it.
+When we visited the place was empty, but I know for a fact this would be extremely busy in the high season, as parking is very limited at the Fairy Glen, and the road is very small to get to it.

 Your best bet is to park at the town of Uig (which has a shop and petrol should you need to top up), and walk to the Glen, which will take around 30 minutes.

 There is talk about organizing a shuttle bus between the two in the future due the growing popularity of the Fairy Glen.